 I know, I know … everyone tells you to pack a lunch.
 If you actually spend a month HONESTLY tracking how much you spend on eating lunches at restaurants, fast food joints or quickie marts you will be amazed at how much it all adds up to.

 The Hubster used to spend about $10 per day on lunches.
-He thought he was only spending around $5 a day, but when I asked him to track his lunch expenses it came closer to $10.
+He thought he was only spending around $5 a day, but when I asked him to track his lunch expenses it came closer to $10 (he wasn’t adding in mid-morning coffee or an afternoon water or drink).

 - $200 per month for lunches – The Hubster